knaps/dreams-social-class/README.md

     - Dream counts per socioeconomic category: 'blue_collar': 8,165; 'gig_worker': 4,814; 'white_collar': 5,957.
     - Unique author counts overall: 13,256.
     - Unique author counts per category: 'blue_collar': 5,787; 'gig_worker': 3,424; 'white_collar': 4,045.
-    - Temporal distribution of dreams (e.g., counts by year): Data spans from 2009 to 2025, with increasing dream counts in more recent years (e.g., 2023: 2,501 dreams; 2024: 3,222 dreams in the cleaned set).
+    - Temporal distribution of dreams (e.g., counts by year): Data spans from 2009 to 2024, with increasing dream counts in more recent years (e.g., 2023: 2,501 dreams; 2024: 3,222 dreams in the cleaned set).
-- Rationale for focusing on single-category assignments: To ensure clear and unambiguous labeling for model training and analysis.

 ## 3. Socioeconomic Classification Model
 - **Objective**: To develop a model capable of classifying dream narratives into one of three socioeconomic categories: 'blue_collar', 'gig_worker', or 'white_collar', based on their text embeddings.